-Marguerite Kennish, 24: UNH John Olson Advanced Manufacturing Center
+Marguerite Kennish uses internship at John Olson Advanced Manufacturing Center to train in mechanical engineering

 The long road